chromice/ae/README.md

 echo 'Hello ' . ( isset($path[0]) ? $path[0] : 'world' ) . '!';
 ```

-Now let's also instruct Apache to redirect all unresolved URIs to <samp>index.php</samp>, by adding the following rules to <samp>.htaccess</samp> file:
+Now let's instruct Apache to redirect all unresolved URIs to <samp>index.php</samp>, by adding the following rules to <samp>.htaccess</samp> file in the web root:

 ```apache
 <IfModule mod_rewrite.c>